profbrandon/tectonics-2/etc/ideas.md

         - One way to do this would be to convert plates into a collection of locals, build a graph of connections, and analyze the graph for low connectivity
         - Another way would be to progressively expand from the COM until the the ratio of added continent vs waste reaches some lower threshold
   - Interactions
+    + It makes a lot of sense that [Viilanen 2012] kept a list of continents on plates.
+This means that collision types can be easily categorized
+      * In reality, it's mostly plate density that dictates plate collisions, but this approach works since continental crust is, on average, less dense than oceanic crust
+      * Perhaps the properties of some local region (the overlap) could be used to determine the status of collisions
     + Adhesion of the continental margins
       * Occurs after subduction, presumably when a sufficient amount of material (metamorphic rock) binds the two
         - This could be done by adding metamorphic rock to the bottom of the continent